apex/up/docs/04-configuration.md

 ### Active Warming

+[Up Pro](#guides.subscribing_to_up_pro) supports active warming to mitigate cold starts.
 A "cold start" occurs in AWS Lambda when there are no idle containers available to serve a request—Lambda must fetch your code and create a new container, after this it is "warm" and remains in the Lambda cluster to serve subsequent requests for roughly an hour.

 If a container does not receive any traffic within the hour, it is removed from the AWS Lambda cluster, and thus a new request may incur a cold start.
 Up Pro's "active warming" feature mitigates this by periodically requesting against your app, at the specified concurrency.
 It tries to maintain at least `warm_count` idle containers.